ScaleIT-Org/sapp-production-map/README.md

     npm run build
     # Run dev server
     npm run ionic:serve

+   #### Development

+In order to simplify development we recommend working locally (or with a docker bind mount) and using the ionic hot reload feature of the ionic dev server

+    npm run ionic:serve

+In order to pull from this repo as upstream you should use githubs rebasing feature:

+    git checkout alpine
+    git pull --rebase origin master

+    git checkout dev
+    git pull --rebase origin alpine

+Alternatively use cherry picking (or patching):

+    git cherry-pick d147423..2622049
+    git cherry-pick d147423

 ### Docker
 This app uses a multi stage build in order to create a very small production ready image.
 This results in an image size of about 70MB compared to the 300+MB size of the build image.